wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Added the text 'Username or Email' to the language translation POT file.

 = 4.0.9 =
 - Added do_blocks() to the more tag protection feature's content formatting to improve compatibility with the link preview plugin.
 Thanks to @brechtvds for providing the code adjustment.
 - Added a new filter for the more tag protection feature (swpm_format_raw_content_for_front_end_display).